mayankdubey1996/DSA_and_Leetcode/2.Binary Search/Readme.md

 			Update: start_idx = mid+1
 		4. ELSE:
 			Update end_idx = mid-1
-	- return -1 #target element Not found
+	- return -1 OR FALSE #target element Not found
 ```
 - __While loop will stop executing when start_idx become greater then end_idx, In that case element is not in the array and we return -1__